Rosa Mayreder

-Rosa had twelve brothers and sisters and although her conservative father did not believe in the formal education of girls he allowed her to participate in the Greek and Latin lessons of one of her brothers.
+Rosa had twelve brothers and sisters, and although her conservative father did not believe in the formal education of girls, he allowed her to participate in the Greek and Latin lessons of one of her brothers.
 She also received private instruction in French, painting and the piano.

 Life and marriage

 Rosa Obermeyer was born on 30 November 1858.
 Her father was Franz Arnold Obermayer, who was the owner of a prosperous tavern.
-Accounts of Mayreder's family, social atmosphere, and insights to her personality are recorded in a series of diary entries, the first of which is dated 28 April 1873; she was fourteen at the time.
-Her autobiographical diary entries covered a range of topics from her every-day life to her feelings on war.
+Accounts of Mayreder's family, social atmosphere, and insights into her personality are recorded in a series of diary entries, the first of which is dated 28 April 1873; she was fourteen at the time.
+Her autobiographical diary entries covered a range of topics from her everyday life to her feelings on war.

 Growing up, Mayreder lived in a large household and received an education that was typical of the well-off.
 Mayreder was taught to play the piano, sing, speak French, and draw by private tutors.
 However, Mayreder was jealous that her less academically inclined brothers were given more educational opportunities.
 Later, the impact of this schooling would become evident, as Mayreder would revolt against the way girls were educated among the middle class.
 She criticized the sexual double standard and prostitution.
 At seventy, in 1928, she was recognized as an honorary citizen in Vienna.
 One such instance of rebellion was her decision to never wear a corset when she turned eighteen.
-This act of defiance was not only a social statement, but a personal dig against her mother, who believed it was a woman's duty to derive her sense of self from her husband and sons.
+This act of defiance was not only a social statement but a personal dig against her mother, who believed it was a woman's duty to derive her sense of self from her husband and sons.

 As she grew into adulthood, Mayreder was exposed to a plethora of artists, writers, and philosophers.
 One of the most influential activities on Mayreder's future were her frequent meetings with Josef Storck, Wiener Kunstgewebeschule, Rudolf von Waldheim, Friedrich Eckstein, and her brothers Karl, Julius, and Rudolf.
 Additionally, the writings of Nietzsche, Goethe, and Kant had a significant influence on her as well.
 Her exposure to people such as these allowed Mayreder to come in contact with those who acknowledged the discrepancies between men and women in society and encouraged her to pursue involvement in the sociological issues she believed in.

-In 1881 Rosa married the architect Karl Mayreder, who later became rector of the technical university in Vienna.
+In 1881, Rosa married the architect Karl Mayreder, who later became rector of the technical university in Vienna.
 The marriage was harmonious but remained childless.
-In 1883 Rosa had an abortion and she also had two affairs, which she describes in detail in her diaries.
+In 1883, Rosa had an abortion, and she also had two affairs, which she describes in detail in her diaries.
 Karl suffered repeated depressions from 1912 until his death in 1935.